What reached Stoke-on-Trent from Paris? Coloured glazes.

 In Stoke-on-Trent, Minton and Arnoux, great admirers of Bernard Palissy, had determined to develop the technology in England.
 They achieved near-perfection, eventually able to simultaneously fuse a wide range of colours to the ‘biscuit’ body .

 Their lead-glaze process, using coloured lead glazes and better kilns, was copied by all.
-The vast majority of Minton Majolica, and of all majolica world-wide, is decorated with coloured glazes.
+The vast majority of Minton Majolica, and all majolica world-wide, is decorated with coloured glazes.
+Do not be confused that the word majolica is used, in the USA only, to also describe tin-glazed earthenware with brush-painted decoration.

-Herbert Minton and Leon Arnoux admired not only the coloured lead glazes of Palissy, but also the celebrated tin-glaze maiolica of the Italian Renaissance.
+Herbert Minton and Leon Arnoux admired not only the coloured lead glazes of Palissy, but also the celebrated tin-glaze [plain lead glaze with a tiny proportion of tin oxide added] maiolica of the Italian Renaissance.
 They had determined to develop a Minton version of both.
 One hit the jackpot.
 The other flopped.

-The winner was coloured lead glazes.
-This was a product inexpensive to produce.
+The winner was coloured glazes.
+This was a product inexpensive to produce (paint, fire).
 Also, around this time the fashion for ‘naturalistic’ decor was growing.
 Flora and fauna molded in high relief worked perfectly with the coloured lead glazes.

-The product that flopped – now rare and highly sought after – was Minton tin-glazed majolica made using the tin-glaze process – dip the ’biscuit’ body in tin glaze, dry it, then paint with enamel colours.
+The product that flopped – now so rare it is almost unknown – was Minton tin-glazed majolica made using the tin-glaze process (dip, dry, paint, fire) – dip the ’biscuit’ body in tin glaze, dry it, then paint with enamel colours.
 The enamels are ‘absorbed’ into the unfired tin glaze.
 When fired, the result is a distinctive opaque whitish tin-glaze, painted in colours, usually with brush-strokes clearly visible.

 Shift in Demand